ubports/docs.ubports.com/sdk/apps/qml/QtSensors/Creating a sensor plugin.rst

 .. _sdk_qtsensors_creating_a_sensor_plugin:

 QtSensors Creating a sensor plugin
 ==================================

-.. rubric:: How a Sensor Plugin is Loaded
-   :name: how-a-sensor-plugin-is-loaded

 Since sensor backends are created on demand, the sensor plugin is loaded and asked to register the sensor backends it handles.
 The plugin should implement QSensorPluginInterface::registerSensors() and call QSensorManager::registerBackend() to register available backends.
 Typically the plugin will also inherit from QSensorBackendFactory and implement QSensorBackendFactory::createBackend() in order to instantiate backends it has registered.

 The simplest plugin will have just once sensor backend although there is no reason that multiple sensor backends cannot be in a plugin.

 An example follows.